Trader's Bank Building: History

 The building was innovative in its leasing arrangements.
 It was the first major Toronto building to introduce the New York system of leasing by the square foot.
 The building was completed by early December 1906, and the bank shortly moved into its new headquarters.
 The Traders Bank was based in Toronto, with strong roots in rural Ontario; it would later become part of the Royal Bank of Canada, with RBC acquiring the Traders Bank in 1912.

 The building's height was fairly controversial at the time.
 A number of the city's public intellectuals and many of its architects expressed dismay at the prospect of skyscrapers.
-It would overload the property values and shade the streets, trapping the disease-causing "miasmas" that still lurked in the public imagination.
-The Globe newspaper complained: "in the next ten or fifteen years ....
+It would overload the property values, shade the streets, and trap the disease-causing "miasmas" that still lurked in the public imagination.
+The Globe newspaper complained: "in the next ten or fifteen years....
 The chief retail thoroughfares will then look like a Colorado canyon."
-Other editorials on the skyscraper theme compared Toronto to New York:but if the skyscraper habit grows, as there is every indication it will … the lower end of Yonge Street and the central portion of King street will become dim sunless canyons such as one sees in the financial centre of New York.
+Other editorials on the skyscraper theme compared Toronto to New York:but if the skyscraper habit grows, as there is every indication it will... the lower end of Yonge Street and the central portion of King street will become dim sunless canyons such as one sees in the financial centre of New York.

-The tall building did change the customary wind patterns at Yonge & Colborne.
-There were signs of urban canyon effect winds by the spring of 1909.
+The tall building changed the customary wind patterns at Yonge and Colborne.
+There were signs of urban canyon winds by the spring of 1909.

-The City Architect in November 1907 promised it would not start a trend: There would be strict enforcement of the 200 ft height limit, which was still taller than the building itself.
+The City Architect in November 1907 promised that it would not start a trend and that there would be strict enforcement of the 200 ft height limit, which was still taller than the building itself.
 As it turned out, the city council was usually persuaded to waive the height limits downtown, and the Traders' Bank was very shortly overtaken by even taller buildings.

-Heritage Protection
+Heritage protection

 The property is designated under Part IV of the Ontario Heritage Act since 1976.
-The City notes it was first known as the Traders Bank Building, later Montreal Trust.
+The city notes it was first known as the Traders Bank Building, later Montreal Trust.
 It was built in 1905-06 and designed by Carrere & Hastings in association with F.S.
 Baker.
 Part of the property to be later known as 6-8 Colborne Street was removed from the designated property in 1999, not being of architectural merit.

-The designation notes: " The Montreal Trust Building, originally the Traders Bank Building, Nos.
+The designation notes: "The Montreal Trust Building, originally the Traders Bank Building, Nos.
 61-67 Yonge Street at 4 Colborne Street (NE), 1905 by Carriere & Hastings; F. S. Baker, Associate is designated on architectural grounds as a notable example of French-inspired Beaux Arts classicism by a very important firm of New York architects.
 The building was, when finished, the tallest building in the British Empire (the first skyscraper in Toronto) and it still plays an important part in the streetscape of Yonge Street."